ChasingUX/jesse-site/source/work/community.md

 </a>

 #The New Community
 Community 2.0 is a brand new app, rebuilt to meet our goals.
+Big thanks to <a href="https://twitter.com/apnny" target="_blank">Alex Penny</a> for his design contributions!
 The content is comprised of three main sections:

 <ol>
   <li><strong>Tutorials</strong><br>1300+ tutorials written with love by DigitalOcean writers. </li>